• Skip to primary navigation

 The nerve of Steve Geppi

 I thought Geppi had a lot of nerve dictating the terms on how and when he was going to pay his debtors.
-He thanked them for their understanding and support without ever asking them for their understanding and support.
+He thanked them for their understanding and support without ever asking for it.

 DC Comics did the right thing by breaking up with Diamond Comic Distribution